-A health score can help you check what’s working in your customer relationship, what further support might be needed and how your customer success team can build the relationship further.
-It also helps account managers to think about the holistic account health, not just the stakeholders they interact with most often.
+Health scores, however, can help you check what’s working in your customer relationship, what further support might be needed, and how your customer success team can build the relationship further.
+It also helps account managers to think about holistic account health, not just the stakeholders they interact with most often.

 What is a customer health score?

-A customer health score is an understanding of how your customers measure up against an outcome you find valuable.
-Metrics you might include in the judgement of your account “health” are:
+A customer health score is an understanding of how your customers measure up against an outcome you find valuable – for both existing and new customers.
+Metrics you might include in the judgment of your account “health” are:

-These are only some of the metrics you can use to build a picture of what your customer health looks like.
-There are going to be many overlapping details across businesses, but personalization is important.
-Each companies’ understanding of “health” is likely to be different depending on their goals.
+These are only some of the metrics you can use to build a picture of what your customer health scores look like.
+There are going to be many overlapping details across businesses, but personalization is important; each company’s understanding of “health” is likely to be different depending on its goals.

 Your customer health score formula will take all of the metrics you find valuable and condense them into a score, with weighting given to each metric.
-Your scoring system will summarize all of your metrics’ data points and give you a simple way of understanding which customer relationships are “healthy” and which are in need of some input from your customer success team.
+Your scoring system will summarise all of your metrics’ data points and give you a simple way of understanding which customer relationships are “healthy” and which require some input from your customer success team.

 Why is a customer health score important?

-To create a useful customer health score formula, you will need to take a few steps to establish what you find valuable as a measurement, and how you will weight each useful metric to develop your overall score.
+Ok, so now you know what you’re dealing with, how do you actually calculate customer health score in a way that’s useful to your business?
+Well, creating a useful customer health score formula firstly involves establishing what you find valuable as a measurement, and how you will weight each useful metric to develop your overall score.

 Collecting customer data across all your platforms, outreach channels and accounts is useful, but narrowing down precisely what “success” looks like is the best way of creating a meaningful health scoring system.

-For example, you could select customer satisfaction as an important factor.
-Here you might use their NPS and CSAT responses alongside the number of times they have contacted support within a given time period.
+For example, you could select customer satisfaction or customer loyalty as an important factor.
+Here you might use their NPS and CSAT responses alongside the number of times they have contacted support within a given period.
 This can provide a helpful indication of whether customers are happy with your product or service.

-Now you have your datasets, you need to apply customer health score weighting.
+Now you have your datasets, you need to apply weighting to properly calculate customer health scores.
 Which metrics are more valuable to your business, and which ones aren’t as helpful for determining account health?

-As per the example above, while prioritising NPS, CSAT and Service Management metrics as key factors in the calculation of customer health, you might assign a lower weighting to the rate of customer engagement with user community forums.
+As per the example above, while prioritizing NPS, CSAT, and Service Management metrics as key factors in the calculation of customer health, you might assign a lower weighting to the rate of customer engagement with user community forums.

-The weighting system you’ve assigned can be scaled in any way that makes sense to you.
+The customer health score weighting system you’ve assigned can be scaled in any way that makes sense to you.
 You could choose a scale between 0 – 100, with scores from all your metrics assigned a plus or minus number on the scale.

-Once you’ve clarified what you’re measuring and how important each metric is, your combined score for each customer needs to be broken down into “healthy” and “unhealthy”.
+Once you’ve clarified what you’re measuring and how important each customer health score metric is, your combined score for each customer needs to be broken down into “healthy” and “unhealthy.”

 For example, scores from 75 – 100 could be “healthy”, 50 – 75 could be “at risk” and 0 – 50 could be “unhealthy”.

-Whatever labels you give these groupings, it is critical to do some analysis with historical data to verify that customer behaviours are in fact leading to the outcomes expected – ie. customers in the unhealthy category are churning more or spending less over time than those in the health category.
+Whatever labels you give these groupings, it is critical to do some analysis with historical data to verify that customer behavior is leading to the outcomes expected – ie. customers in the unhealthy category are churning more or spending less over time than those in the healthy category.